amfor/brotato_mac_port/README.md

-# brotato_mac_port
-Script to install, run and sync saves for Brotato.

 Consists of three scripts:

 * mac_install.sh
 * play_Brotato.sh
 * pathing.sh

-One issues is that your game won't be able to sync to the Steam Cloud.
+One issues is that your game won't be able to sync to the Steam Cloud... unless:

 ## Workaround for Steam Cloud Save Syncing: